 Joining Projects Abroad on the Diving & Marine Conservation Project in Belize is a fantastic opportunity to work toward preserving marine life and learn more about conservation methods.
 In Belize, we are partnered with an NGO that protects three important marine parks in the Belize Barrier Reef System, located near Placencia.
 You can get involved as part of a gap year, career break, for university research, or simply as a way to have a meaningful experience during your vacation.

 The Belize Barrier Reef is a UNESCO World Heritage site and was described by Charles Darwin as “the most remarkable reef in the West Indies”.
 The reef is home to a large variety of plants and animals including coral species, fish, and hundreds of invertebrate species, and only 10% of all species have been discovered in the Belize Barrier Reef.
 Not only do these reefs offer important supplies for thousands of people, like building material and food, it is also a source of employment for those in the fishing and tourism industries.

-Although there are various protective methods are in place, the reef has been deeply affected by mass-bleaching incidents.
+Although various protective methods are in place, the reef has been deeply affected by mass-bleaching incidents.
 Although the reason may be a combination of human activity and natural disaster, the chances of recovery are slim as the reefs have become extremely vulnerable to disease.
 Our Diving & Marine Conservation Project recognizes the importance of preserving one of the most valuable ecosystems on earth and the assistance of volunteers is vital to our efforts.